andy3471/untitledprojectproject-server/docs/ABOUT.md

 A couple of years ago, I was thinking, that I wish I had a site like ModDB for every project I made, a public page to keep me wanting to share what I'm working on.
 A place to meet people that saw value in the projects I was making and find people to work with.
 Me and a friend set out to make this, however like a lot of projects, it fizzled.
 But unlike most of my other projects that have fizzled out with time, I kept coming back to this idea.

 I think it's incredibly important in times where we seem to keep getting more and more divided, that people get together and work together on things.
-Look at the Linux Fuoundation for example, and what positive impact that has, it powers a huge percentage of the web as we know it, imagine how much Microsoft would be charging for server licencing for every website out there, but instead, we'll always have a free alternative.
+Look at the Linux Foundation for example, and what positive impact that has, it powers a huge percentage of the web as we know it, imagine how much Microsoft would be charging for server licencing for every website out there, but instead, we'll always have a free alternative.

 Usually, when I work on a web development project, I have it open for people to see the code and contribute, however I don't regularly go out and look for people to work with.
 However, this time, due to the nature of what I plan on creating, it feels like the perfect opportunity to seek out help from like-minded people, in order to make this happen.
 Don't worry if you don't have web development experience, there will always be something you can contribute too.